janezkranjc/clus/README.txt

 To run Clus from Eclipse:
    * Set as main class "clus.Clus".
-   * Set as arguments the name of your settings file (.s).
+   * Set as arguments the name of your settings file (appfile.s).
-   * Set as working directory, the directory on the file system where your data set is.
+   * Set as working directory, the directory on the file system where your data set is located.

 Running Clus (if you compiled from the source code)
 ---------------------------------------------------

+Note: The following instructions are for running Clus after you compiled it from its source (using the instructions "Compiling Clus" or "Compiling Clus with Eclipse").
+To run the pre-compiled version that is available in the file "Clus.jar", use the instructions at the top of this README.

 (Windows)